-What Happens When Two Players Have the Same Hand in Poker?
-Kickers, Split Pots, and Tiebreakers Explained
+What Happens When Two Players Have the Same Hand?
+Kicker Rules Explained

-When two players have the same hand type in Texas Hold’em, the winner is determined by comparing the card ranks within the hand, then the kicker cards.
-If all five best cards are identical, the pot is split.
-Suits never determine the winner.
+When two players have the same hand type in Texas Hold’em, the winner is determined by comparing card ranks within the hand, then the kicker cards.
+If all five best cards are identical, the pot is split equally.
+Suits never determine the winner — ever.

 The Three-Step Tiebreaker Rule

-1. Compare hand rank: Straight flush > Four of a kind > Full house > Flush > Straight > Three of a kind > Two pair > One pair > High card
+1. Compare hand rank: Royal flush > Straight flush > Four of a kind > Full house > Flush > Straight > Three of a kind > Two pair > One pair > High card

-2. Compare within the hand type: A pair of aces beats a pair of kings
+2. Compare within the hand type: A pair of aces beats a pair of kings.
+A queen-high flush beats a jack-high flush.

-3. Compare kickers: If the hand type and primary cards are equal, compare the remaining cards (kickers) from highest to lowest
+3. Compare kickers: If the hand type and primary cards are equal, compare the remaining cards (kickers) from highest to lowest, one by one.

-A kicker is the highest card in your five-card hand that isn’t part of the made hand (pair, trips, etc.).
-Kickers exist to break ties when two players hold the same hand type.
+A kicker is the highest-ranking card in your five-card hand that isn’t part of the main combination (pair, trips, etc.).
+Kickers exist specifically to break ties when two or more players hold the same hand type with the same primary cards.
+For a complete breakdown of kicker mechanics and common kicker mistakes, see our guide to kickers in poker.

 • Player A holds: A♠ K♥ | Board: A♣ 9♦ 7♠ 4♥ 2♣